arYonefO/hunter/README.md

 -Research and read up on D3
 -Mockup for the display
--Caching the page and the primary database response, so the page isn't waiting so long for those
+-Caching the page and the primary database response, so the page isn't waiting so long for those -Make images clickable, with link to their instagram URL

 Issues:
 -Takes very long time to run RSPEC...